rybchuk/tutorial-towards-multinode-ml-training2025/00-run-baseline/README.md

 Epoch : 2 - datetime 2025-07-07 16:15:56.399834 - training loss : 0.4999 - current_lr: 0.000776
 ```

-Side note: If I happen to be at my computer when the SLURM job starts, I like to monitor the state of the GPU at a coarse level.
+At the start of a training run, I like to monitor the state of the GPU at a coarse level.
 To do this, I (1) identify the name of the GPU node that my job is running on, (2) SSH into it in a new terminal session, e.g., `ssh x3112c0s41b0n0`, and then (3) run `nvtop`.
 In the below image, you can see that we're only running on GPU0, which is our intended behavior at the moment.

 ![nvtop](../figs/00_nvtop.png?raw=true "nvtop")